odoo/documentation/ecommerce/shopper_experience/portal.rst

 ==========================================
-How your customers can access their portal
+How customers can access their portal
 ==========================================

 It has never been so easy for your customers to access their documents